 When you’re little, Halloween or any holiday seems to take forever to arrive.
 You count the days and start planning your costume months in advance.
-Unfortunately, adulthood means scrambling last minute to figure out what to wear to your bff’s Halloween party and then giving up in exasperation.
-Oh and then going as a baked potato because all you could find was tin foil.
+Unfortunately, adulthood means scrambling last minute to figure out what to wear to your BFF's Halloween or costume party and then giving up in exasperation.
+Oh, and then going as a baked potato because all you could find was tin foil.

 Gather Your Materials

 There are a lot of ways to make these antlers.
 If you’re light on time, you can sub in the pipe cleaner antlers with pretty branches instead.
 Or you can skip the ears entirely if you have to.
 But, for the full effect, we suggest taking the time to do all of it.
 It just yields the best results.
 And great news—it can be worked on while you’re watching Netflix after work.

 - Pipe cleaners

 - Decoupage glue (such as Mod Podge, depending on method)

 - Brown paper bag or newspaper

 - Craft paint

 Twist the pipe cleaners together to form the shape of antlers.
 If you’re at a loss for what they should look like, think tree branches (or Google it).
 They don’t have to be symmetrical—in fact, a deer’s antlers are far from perfect—so you can twist and cut the pipe cleaners down to size as needed.
 If you want to thicken up the lines, double up and twist another pipe cleaner around that first initial shape.
 The wire within each pipe cleaner is going to make forming these shapes so much easier than you’d think.

 To attach them to the headband, twist the very bottom around the headband where you want them placed and twist the wire to secure, so it’s looping around the entire headband.Continue to 4 of 6 below.